dychen/django-tutorial/README.md

 	$ deactivate

-IMPORTANT: Every time you want to work on your project, when you go into the project directory, you have to load up the virtual environment (it doesn't do this for you automatically, unlike with Rails).
+IMPORTANT: Every time you want to work on your project, when you go into the root project directory, you have to load up the virtual environment (it doesn't do this for you automatically, unlike with Rails).

 Install Django, psycopg2 (Django's Postgres adapter), and dj-database-url (makes it easier to configure the database with Heroku)

 	$ pip install Django psycopg2 dj-database-url

-Start your Django project in the project directory:
+Start your Django project in the root project directory (don't forget the period):

 	$ django-admin.py startproject testdjango .

-Now, you can make one or more applications for the project:
+Now, you can make an application for the project:

 	$ mkdir testdjango/facebookgraph
 	$ python manage.py startapp facebookgraph testdjango/facebookgraph